telerik/blazor-docs/components/card/actions.md

         <CardTitle>Card Title</CardTitle>
     </CardHeader>
     <CardBody>
-        <p>Some quick example text to build on the card title and make up the bulk of the card's content.</p>
+        <p>Some quick example text to build on the card title and make up the bulk of the card content.</p>
     </CardBody>
     <CardSeparator></CardSeparator>
     <CardActions Orientation="@CardOrientation.Vertical">